XYphrodite/at32f403a-407-docs/README.md

 ### Example Workflow: CAN Implementation

-1. Download the official ES0002 errata sheet from Artery Technology
+1. Read [CAN_Controller_Area_Network.md](docs/CAN_Controller_Area_Network.md) for complete guide
-2. Review all 4 documented CAN issues in the errata sheet
+2. Download the official ES0002 errata sheet from Artery Technology
-3. Focus on reception failure issue (high priority)
+3. Review all 4 documented CAN issues in the errata sheet
-4. Choose appropriate workaround method from the errata documentation
+4. Focus on reception failure issue (high priority)
-5. Refer to CAN examples in `AT32F403A_407_Firmware_Library/project/*/examples/can/`
+5. Use code examples from the CAN documentation
 6. Implement workaround and test thoroughly

 ---